Slowthai & Mura Masa win Best Collaboration supported by Brixton Brewery at NME Awards 2020

 “I just wanna say in a world where we’re disconnected by our phones, and we separate ourselves by colour and sexuality… I just want unity,” Slowthai said.
 “It’s OK to not be OK, but don’t deal with it on your own.
 And you know what?
 Fuck everything else, mate.”

-Other nominees for the award included BTS + Halsey, Charli XCX + Christine And The Queens, Megan Thee Stallion + DaBaby and Yungblud + Dan Reynolds.
+Other nominees for the award included BTS + Halsey, Charli XCX Christine And The Queens, Megan Thee Stallion + DaBaby and Yungblud + Dan Reynolds of Imagine Dragons.

 The night opened with a performance of ‘Deal Wiv it’ from Mura Masa and Slowthai, followed by Beabadoobee.
 Performances are still to come from AJ Tracey, Yungblud, FKA Twigs and show closers The 1975.